Your free business.com+ membership unlocks exclusive tech deals and advisor support

 P&L statements typically follow one of two formats: single-step or multistep.
 The type you’ll use depends on your business size, complexity and reporting needs.

 • Single-step P&L statement: This format simplifies the process by grouping all income and gains together and all expenses and losses together.
-Then, it subtracts total expenses from total revenue to show net profit or loss.
+Then, it subtracts total expenses and losses from total income and gains to show net profit or loss.
 Single-step P&L statements are common for small businesses that don’t need to break out operating income separately.

 • Multistep P&L statement: This format provides a more detailed view by separating operating income from nonoperating income and expenses.
 It includes subtotals like gross profit and operating income, giving a clearer picture of core business performance.
-Larger or GAAP-compliant businesses typically use multistep statements.
+Larger businesses or companies that follow generally accepted accounting principles (GAAP) typically use multistep statements.

 P&L statement preparation methods